dlcs/protagonist/docs/rfcs/022-stub-assets.md

 >
 > While there is a lot of shared properties, it is a different object. `vocab:AdjunctBatch` perhaps?

+### Bulk Deleting

+Support bulk delete operations, similar to current POST `/customers/{customerId}/deleteImages`.

+## `manifests` Property

+Rename `manifests` column/property to `scopes`. `manifests` is to prescriptive for use, it can also be collections too. `scopes` keeps options for reuse open in the future.
+To fully make this change there will be changes to NQs to support `scopes` parameter, PATCH `/customers/{customerId}/allImages`, update `assetQuery` syntax etc.

+The `scopes` parameter is an internal use list of associated references.
+We will also introduce a `usedBy` property.
+This renders full URLs to all associated Manifests and Collections that contain this Asset.

 ## Alternative Options

 This section is a record of some alternative approaches that were disregarded.